Financial accounts

 Net financial assets (net financial wealth) = total financial assets - total liabilities

 The financial balance sheet shows the financial position of a sector at the end of the reference period and is broken down into categories of financial assets and liabilities.
-The predominant assets held by, for example, the households are insurance technical reserves, currency and deposits, while loans provided by financial corporations (banks etc) constitute the main proportion of liabilities.
+The predominant assets held by for example the households, are insurance technical reserves, currency and deposits, while loans provided by financial corporations (banks etc) constitute the main proportion of liabilities.

 The change in the financial balance sheet during the reference period is a result of accumulated financial transactions and other changes in assets.
 The latter category mainly reflects revaluations due to changes in market prices of financial instruments.